By Chloe Elkerton, Family Law Solicitor

-For advice about how to get a divorce contact us on 1800 300 170 or email us at email@example.com
+For advice about your family law matter, please contact one of our family law lawyers on 1800 300 170 or email us at firstname.lastname@example.org

 Family law situations can be complex and sometimes they can involve serious issues.
 Information outlined is proposed to provide general guidance only.
 Due to the seriousness of legal matters as well as the uniqueness of your individual situation, professional advice should be sought.
 For advice, please contact one of our Family Lawyers.